MarkSpec — Markdown Flavor Specification

 │

-├─ Bracket content matches reference entry pattern → msEntry (reference)
+├─ Bracket content matches reference entry pattern → msEntry (referenced)

 │ /^[A-Za-z0-9-]+$/ AND document type is